 For dinner, HeidOut has seen several Red Seal chefs work in their kitchen.
 Portions are large and the menu runs the gamut from traditional Jaeger Schnitzel to a South Indian chicken masala.
 For appetizers, go for the yorkies stuffed with shavings of roast beef and gravy.

-Situated inside the Prestige hotel, Fire and Oak was a pleasant surprise – especially for breakfast.
-Their Hueovos Rancheros equaled any I’ve had at trendy big city brunch spots, as did their avocado toast topped with a softly poached egg.
+Situated inside the Prestige Hotel, Fire and Oak was a pleasant surprise – especially for breakfast.
+Their Hueovos Rancheros equalled any I’ve had at trendy big-city brunch spots, as did their avocado toast topped with a softly poached egg.

 Another top breakfast spot was Hot Shots, where you can get a generous hot chocolate and other barista-style drinks.
 The breakfast burrito was a winner, and the apple pie baked oatmeal tasted like a delicious crumble.